Demosthene-OR/fev24_MLOPS_Rakuten-Multimodal-Product-Data-Classification/README.md

     │
     ├── streamlit_app      <- Source code of the streamlit app which shows how to use all the APIs │
+    ├── tensorboard        <- Contain the nessecary file to create a docker container │
     └── tests              <- Source code of the tests │   └── test_rakuten.py     <- Scripts of all the test which are launched by Gihub Actions @ each commit │